Table of Contents

 Medicaid Eligibility for Nursing Home Care

 All 50 states have financial and level of care eligibility criteria for Medicaid-funded nursing home care.
-The financial eligibility criteria consist of income limits and countable assets limits.
+The financial eligibility criteria consists of income and asset limits.
 These limits change annually and vary based on marital status and one’s state of residence.
-The criteria to meet a nursing home level of care need also varies by state.
+The criteria to meet a Nursing Home Level of Care (NHLOC) need also varies by state.
 The table below is a generalized view of Medicaid eligibility for nursing home care.
-One can view state-specific eligibility requirements here.
+View state-specific eligibility requirements.

 Financial Eligibility Requirements